bsakhanov/mod_callback_telegram/README.md

 ### Description

 The default field list is empty, because the need to fill it, then save.
-Supported field types: text, textarea, email, select, checkbox, radio.
+Supported field types: text, email, url, tel, password, textarea, select, checkbox, radio.
 Each field must have a name (for form creation) and name (the identification field in the message in the telegram).

 You can also specify a title for the message telegram, if the header is not specified, the default string of the form "Message from the website {url}".